chimera-linux/cports/Packaging.md

   library scanning is automatic; but sometimes libraries provide either a non-conforming `SONAME` which the scanner does not pick up, or the scanner is disabled explicitly.
-* `sha256` *(list)* A list of SHA256 checksums specified as digest strings corresponding to each field in `sources`.
+* `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum as a string) specified as digest strings corresponding to each field in `source`.
 Used for verification.
-* `sources` *(list)* A list of URLs to download and extract (by default).
+* `source` *(list or str or tuple)* A list of URLs to download and extract (by default).
 The items can be either strings (in which case the filename is inferred from the URL itself), 2-tuples or 3-tuples.
+In case of a single source, the variable itself can be a string or tuple as if it was the item.
   When a source is a tuple, it can have the filename explicitly specified as the second field, with the first field being the URL.
 The third field (or second field, in which case the filename is inferred from the URL) can be a boolean.
 If this is `False`, the source file will not be extracted (using `True` will result in the default behavior).
 Otherwise, the files will be extracted into `self.wrksrc` in a way so that if extraction yields just a single regular directory, the contents of that will go in the `self.wrksrc`, otherwise the extracted files/directories are moved into the directory.
 * `subpackages` *(list)* A list of subpackages the template provides.
 The list must contain two-tuples of subpackage name and a function defining the subpackage.
 In most cases, you do not need to specify this explicitly.